 “I think it’s going to be one of the top master-planned communities in the U.S.,” he said.

-Just a few months after the land sold, PGA of America said it would move its headquarters from Florida to the Fields project and build two golf courses, a resort and a headquarters building.
-The headquarters opened last August, and the Omni PGA Frisco Resort is scheduled to open in May overlooking the 660-acre PGA campus.
+Just a few months later, the PGA of America said it would move from Florida to the Fields project and build two golf courses, a resort and a headquarters building.
+The headquarters opened last August, and the Omni PGA Frisco Resort, overlooking the 660-acre PGA campus, is scheduled to open in May.
 The golf courses are to open this spring.

 “The pace of activity at Fields has far exceeded that of our original expectations,” said Chris Kleinert, CEO and president of Hunt Investment Holdings, which oversees Hunt Realty.